 The Gold Angelfish is a smaller sized Angelfish naturally found river systems in Northern South America, particularly around the Amazon Basin.
 This breed usually grows no longer than four inches, and it’s mainly reddish-orange but can also have some brown coloring.
 All fins and lips have an orange lining, and the eyes are orange as well.
 It may also have vertical yellow lines.

 It’s rare to see the Gold Angelfish in and aquariums because they require a tank larger than 55-gallons and are usually not very friendly to other fish.

 8. Leopard Angelfish

 Leopard Angelfish are a very popular breed to keep in the home.
 These fish feature a trademark spotted pattern, and they have a blue gene that does not allow the color to show until the fish is nearly fully grown.
 They can often live for more than ten years and reach a size six inches long or more.

 9. Koi Angelfish

 The Koi Angelfish claim to fame is its stark black and white colorations.
 There are other colors mixed in as well, like orange and brown, and every fish features a different pattern.
-These fish prefer tanks at least 30-gallons and water with a slightly low ph.
+These fish prefer tanks of at least 30-gallons and water with a slightly low ph.

 10. Marble Angelfish